kooya3/Restaurant-and-Bar/restaurant/README.md

-You may also see any lint errors in the console.
+ any lint errors in the console.

 ### `npm test`